-- Provide long-term monitoring, contrary to what available VoIP monitoring tools do. - Handling standard VoIP protocols as well, as much as possible, proprietary protocols. - Decode calls, hence identify peers (who's calling who) and client applications (useful for VoIP accounting, billing or fraud detection). - Provide VoIP metrics such as packet loss and latency, as well as voice quality. - Generate traffic trends in order to identify how VoIP traffic is changing over the time (e.g. VoIP client/provider usage statistics).
+- Provide long-term monitoring, contrary to what available VoIP monitoring tools do. - Handling standard VoIP protocols as well, as much as possible, proprietary protocols. - Decode calls, hence identify peers (who's calling who) and client applications (useful for VoIP accounting, billing or fraud detection). - Provide VoIP metrics such as packet loss and latency, as well as voice quality. - Generate traffic trends in order to identify how VoIP traffic is changing over the time.